HS Seniors, Juniors, Sophs: What should you do TODAY?

 Q: I am a high school senior, what should I do TODAY to help my college planning process?

-A: If it helps, use my decision matrix to help you make a decision on your deposit school (here you go, it’s free - just click “File, Make a Copy”).
+A: If it helps, use our decision matrix to help you make a decision on your deposit school (here you go, it’s free - just click "File, Make a Copy").
 If you are waitlisted, do not wait, demonstrate interest.
 If you want a step-by-step plan for increasing your waitlist acceptance chances, reach out here.

 Alternative Answer: Tell your parent(s)/guardian(s) how much you love them.